NORWAY TRIP GUIDE

 Fly to Lofoten Islands.
 Settle into traditional rorbu (fisherman's cabin) in Svolvær.

 Free day.
-Private Northern Lights photo tour.
+Private Northern Lights photo tour at night.

 Private tour of Lofoten's scenery and fishing villages.
 Evening snowshoe walk.